 CEDA welcomes and invites all to join and participate in what is expected to be a popular and highly anticipated new interactive session at the 2017 Dredging Days in Rotterdam.

-- Kathleen De Wit, Operational Head Offshore, Dredging & Environment Department, IMDC, Belgium
+- Kathleen De Wit, Principal Engineer, Dredging & Environment Department, IMDC, Belgium

 - André van Hassent, Asset Manager Ports and Fairways, Port of Rotterdam, the Netherlands